howmuchcostbabycanada/howmuchcostbabycanada.github.io/index.md

 ## How Much Does It Cost To Have a Baby in Canada?

 Baby arriving this year, 2020.
-Why not keeping track of various different expenses during this process?
+Why not keep track of the different expenses during this process?

+We'll update this either weekly or as new entries comes in.

 ### Tools